 The most popular method of communicating with other cyclists is simply by talking or shouting at them, however, other options can be much better, such as cycling apps, hand signals, or cycling intercoms.
-If you do not have access to these, try cycling side by side on quiet roads as this will make talking easier.

 So, we’ve established that the most popular way of communicating on a bike is old-fashioned shouting, but what other options are out there?
 I take a look at the different cycling apps and intercoms, as well as tips to make talking on a bike easier in the rest of the article.

-How do you communicate while biking?
+How do you communicate while bikepacking?

 How do people communicate while cycling?

 As I started my research I realized there were lots of different options out there for communicating with other cyclists while on a bikepacking trip, but with so many options I wondered how many of them are actually being used.

 I asked a large group of regular cyclists, made up of both road cyclists and bikepackers whether or not they used any tools for this on their trips.